theopensystemslab/planx-ml/README.md

 3. Once conncted, make sure the `Jupyter` extension is installed in the vscode server on the remote, so that you can work with the notebooks.

+4. If you're not already authenticated with git, run `git auth login` and provide the token.

-4. From either the terminal inside vscode, or your own separate ssh session, navigate to the `planx-ml` repo, ensure you have the latest version of `main`, and run `uv sync`.
+5. From either the terminal inside vscode, or your own separate ssh session, navigate to the `planx-ml` repo, ensure you have the latest version of `main`, and run `uv sync`.

-5. You are go! 🔥
+6. You are go! 🔥